patrickbryant/patrickbryant.github.io/_posts/2021-01-26-renewables.md

 Compared to the ongoing natural carbon cycle this sounds like a small effect.
 It is not.
 <figure class="center" style="width:100%">
   <img src="{{ site.url }}{{ site.baseurl }}/images/2021-01-26-renewables/carbonskyscraper.png" alt="">
-  <figcaption style="text-align:center">Change in atmospheric carbon dioxide over the last eight hundred thousand years.
+  <figcaption style="text-align:left">Change in atmospheric carbon dioxide over the last eight hundred thousand years.
 I've highlighted the period which ended the most recent ice age from about twenty to ten thousand years ago for a sense of what huge natural changes look like.
   <br>
   <a href="https://www.washingtonpost.com/weather/2021/01/12/carbon-skyscraper-rapid-climate-change/">Washington Post, Benjamin Strauss, Scott Kulp, Climate Central</a></figcaption>
 </figure>